cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The easiest way to try out many of the CrypTool functions is with the file "Startingexample-en.txt", which is open by default in the CrypTool work area.
-But you also can open any unencrypted file from the "examples" subdirectory or any other file.
+But you also can open any unencrypted file from the "examples" sub-directory or any other file.

 If a menu item has no meaning to you or you don't know exactly what to do within a dialog window, please press F1.
 If the according